18/09/24

 The restructuring of loss-making companies will become easier, as no corporate tax will be due on the debt cancellation profit.

 If a company's debts are waived for business reasons, a debt cancellation profit arises for the debtor.
 Due to the loss set-off rules amended in 2022, this profit can still lead to the levying of corporate income tax despite the so-called debt cancellation profit exemption.
-In order to prevent this undesirable effect, it is proposed to extend the debt cancellation profit exemption, and at the same time to abolish the restrictive loss set-off rules.
+In order to prevent this undesirable effect, a new measure is put in place as of 1 January 2025 to extend the debt cancellation profit exemption, and at the same time to abolish the restrictive loss set-off rules.

 How did this unfortunate coincidence come about?
 To answer this question, we will discuss the operation of both schemes below.
 After that, we will discuss concurrence and explain the proposal.